palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 ## Inital setup
 - In this first part of the tutorial we will only setup the initial code structure to be used.
-- The code is a webpage and runs in a webbrowser
-- To make a webpage we use a combination of html, css and javascript.

-- Lets start by making the html document with the necessary html.
+- The code is a webpage and runs in a webbrowser.
+To make a webpage we use a combination of html, css and javascript.
+Lets start by making the html document with the necessary html.
 - Paste the boilerplate code below into a code editor of your choice.

 ```